What is it?

 It’s also worth mentioning that this pedal doesn’t come with a power supply.
 Like most loopers, it’s relatively power-hungry and therefore won’t last long with a battery, so we highly recommend investing in a quality pedalboard power supply.

 Lastly, the RC-1 has both stereo inputs and outputs.
 This might not seem like a big deal, but it can come in very handy.
-This feature allows you to run two amps for stereo effects, such as delay and reverb or even gives you the ability to run stereo instruments such as synths, keyboards, or drum machines.
+This feature allows you to run two guitar amps for stereo effects, such as delay and reverb or even gives you the ability to run stereo instruments such as synths, keyboards, or drum machines.

 Overall this is a fantastic pedal, and for the price, it has to be one of the top loopers on the market.
 Boss really has knocked it out of the park with this ultra-reliable and insanely easy-to-use unit.
 So whether you're looking for your first looper, or just need a simple, no-nonsense pedal, then you should definitely pick this one up.